kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 ## Device Drivers
 Device drivers are a vital component of Operating Systems which allow for the control of peripheral devices while interacting with underlying hardware.
 Drivers also provide facilities which can be used to extend an Operating System via file systems, network protocol, anti-virus capability and more (Ball et al, 2006).
 Described as the "software layer that lies between applications and physical devices" (Corbet et al, 2005), drivers are clearly a necessity within an Operating System however they suffer from a range of issues with dangerous consequences.

 Drivers continue to be programmed with the C programming language which was first developed at Bell Labs between 1969 and 1973, alongside early development of Unix (Ritchie, M.D, 1993).
 It was designed as a "system implementation language for the nascent Unix operating system" (Ritchie, M. D, 1993).
-Languages such as C, C++ and Assembly have the potential to be memory unsafe (Gaynor, 2019) which can then lead to critical vulnerabilities as observed by several organisations ov(~892 words)er the years (Thomas and Gaynor, 2019).
+Languages such as C, C++ and Assembly have the potential to be memory unsafe (Gaynor, 2019) which can then lead to critical vulnerabilities as observed by several organisations over the years (Thomas and Gaynor, 2019).

 Memory safety is an attribute found within various programmming languages with the aim of preventing the developer from introducing certain bugs which strongly relate to memory management (Prossimo, 2022).
 Memory safety issues usually lead to security problems with common vulnerablities being out-of-bounds reads, out-of-bounds writes and use-after-frees (Gaynor, 2019).